VA Disability: Secondary Conditions

 Hypertension

-High blood pressure, or hypertension, can result from service related conditions such as PTSD and tinnitus.
+High blood pressure, or hypertension, can exist as primary service related disability but can also have a secondary service connection to a primary service related disability such as PTSD and tinnitus.

 Heart Disease and Stroke